Kuhl earns first win in 2 years as Pirates top Brewers 7-2

-PITTSBURGH (AP) — Chad Kuhl pitched five effective innings for his first win in more than two years, and the Pittsburgh Pirates rolled by the Milwaukee Brewers 7-2 on Friday night.
+PITTSBURGH (AP) — Chad Kuhl’s long climb back to the starting rotation is complete.
+Kuhl pitched five effective innings for his first win in more than two years, and the Pittsburgh Pirates rolled by the Milwaukee Brewers 7-2 on Friday night.

 Kuhl (1-1) gave up a long solo home run to Ben Gamel in the second but otherwise kept the Brewers at bay to pick up his first victory since June 15, 2018.
-Kuhl missed the second half of 2018 and all of 2019 after undergoing Tommy John surgery.
+The right-hander missed the second half of 2018 and all of 2019 after undergoing Tommy John surgery.
+He made the team this year as a reliever before being thrust back into the rotation due to a slew of injuries.

+“Big league wins are hard to come by and it’s really cool, just to get my team a chance to win, that’s all I ever wanted,” said Kuhl, who threw 84 pitches in his longest outing since his return.

 The Pirates backed Kuhl with a 14-hit attack after managing five runs total during a four-game slide.
 Bryan Reynolds had three hits and four RBIs, and Colin Moran and Cole Tucker also had three hits apiece.